Hanaa25/AWS-Cloud-Architect/README.md

 # ☁️ AWS Project 1 — Highly Available & Scalable Web Application

-A practical AWS cloud project demonstrating the design and deployment of a **highly available, scalable, secure, and cost-effective web application** using AWS services and following the principles of the **AWS Well-Architected Framework**.
+A practical AWS Cloud project demonstrating the design and deployment of a **highly available, scalable, secure, and cost-effective web application** using AWS services and following the principles of the **AWS Well-Architected Framework**.

 ---